-This study is funded by Strategy and Knowledge Department, IFAD (International Fund for Agricultural Development).
-The author is grateful to Paul Winter, Rui Benfica, Fabrizio Bresciani, Tisorn Songsermsa, Kashi Kafle, Pierre Marion, Neh Paliwal and participants in the research seminar at Strategy and Knowledge Department (SKD), IFAD, on 5th September 2017, for valuable comments The author acknowledges useful advice from Raghav Gaiha and Fabrizio Bresciani who contributed to an earleir draft on Asia and the Pacific which this study builds on.
+Acknowledgements: This study is funded by Strategy and Knowledge Department, IFAD (International Fund for Agricultural Development).
+The author is grateful to Paul Winter, Rui Benfica, Fabrizio Bresciani, Tisorn Songsermsa, Kashi Kafle, Pierre Marion, Neh Paliwal and participants in the research seminar at Strategy and Knowledge Department (SKD), IFAD, on 5th September 2017, for valuable comments The author acknowledges useful advice from Raghav Gaiha and Fabrizio Bresciani who contributed to an earlier draft on Asia and the Pacific which this study builds on.
 SKD, IFAD, has kindly provided the data on rural and urban poverty.
+The author acknowledges valuable comments from two anonymous reviewers.
 The opinions expressed in this publication are those of the author and do not represent those of IFAD.